WHAT IS ERASMUS PROGRAMME?

 The main Erasmus selection criteria:

-- Academic achievements at LSMU (average of grades at LSMU);
+- Academic achievements at LSMU (minimum average of grades - 7, without academic failure);

 - The compatibility of the study programmes at LSMU and host university;